Inverbervie: Community groups

 The Living Rooms Christian Centre and Coffee Shop is in the school car park behind the church.
-The Living Rooms is an evangelical centre which aims to reach out to people.
+The Living Rooms is an evangelical independent Baptist church which aims to reach out to people.
 The Coffee Shop is a popular centre of the community.
 Services of worship are held in the centre as well as prayer meetings, a youth group, and other special events.